BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

    - Sleeping at your apartment clears your stars faster (except at Megabuilding H10).
 Elevators and the metro still work while you're wanted.
 Dogtown is a safe place to escape to.
    - Shooting at police gets you 2 stars fast.
 Punching them adds much less.
    - Each district sends different people after you.
 Northside sends heavily armored cops.
 Arroyo sends Kang Tao.
 Japantown sends Tyger Claws.
 In the Badlands, Militech and drones show up from 2 stars.
 Pacifica has no police until 3 stars.

 <p align="right"><a href="#top">Back to top</a></p>

----

-# Economy and Loot

-Money is tight in this list, from Viktor's bill at the start all the way to the end game.

->[!TIP]
->**In short:** selling guns won't make you rich.
-Sell cyberware and clothing, do gigs, and craft your own gear.

- - **Everything is repriced.** [Economy Punk](https://www.nexusmods.com/cyberpunk2077/mods/16952) reprices almost everything.
-   - Selling guns no longer beats everything else.
-Selling cyberware and clothing is worth it now.
-   - Cyberware and quickhacks cost more.
-Schematics cost less, so crafting is worth your time.
-   - Vendors have less money on hand, so you can't sell them everything at once.
-   - Enemies drop much less ammo.
-   - Quest and gig rewards depend on who is paying and how risky the job is.
-Fixers give you better paying work as they get to know you.

-<p align="right"><a href="#top">Back to top</a></p>